MileHacker Logo

 Important Safety Reminders

-• Local driving habits may appear aggressive; stay alert and drive defensively.
+• Local driving habits may appear aggressive; keep your wits about you and be a defensive driver.

-• Exercise caution on unpaved or narrow roads.
+• Exercise caution on unpaved or small roads.

-• Avoid walking or cycling on main roads without sidewalks or dedicated bike lanes.
+• It's not safe to walk or cycle on main roads without sidewalks or dedicated bike lanes.

-• Always use licensed taxis and confirm fares for longer journeys.
+• Always use licensed taxis and confirm prices for longer journeys.

-• Be aware of unpredictable weather, especially heavy rains in winter that can cause flash floods.
+• Be aware of changeable weather, especially heavy rains in winter that can cause flash floods.

 • Wildfire risks during summer mean adhering to fire restrictions is useful.